Reconstruction of manifold embeddings into Euclidean spaces via intrinsic distances: Variational setting

 if $d_M(x,y)<\varepsilon$.
 The same holds for $\{x,y\}\subset \Sigma_k$ when $f\in C(M;\R^n)$ is a minimizer of $F_{\varepsilon,k}$. \end{lemma}

+\begin{remark} In view of Remark~\ref{rm_reach1} the conditions on $M$ are automatically satisfied if $M\subset \R^n$ is a $C^{1,1}$ smooth compact submanifold, with $\varepsilon_0$ and $C_1$ in this case being as in Lemma~\ref{lm_locdistest1}. \end{remark}

-\begin{proof} Note that $F_{\varepsilon}(f)$ is invariant with respect to the compositions of $f$ with rigid translations, and in particular the value of $F_{\varepsilon}$ over any rigid translation is equal to that over the identity map $\mathrm{id}$.
-One has then
+\begin{proof}[Proof of Lemma \ref{lm_Vlocdistest3}.]
+Note that $F_{\varepsilon}(f)$ is invariant with respect to the compositions of $f$ with rigid translations, and in particular the value of $F_{\varepsilon}$ over any rigid translation is equal to that over the identity map $\mathrm{id}$.
+The relationship~\eqref{eq_curv2} implies